Medically reviewed by Drugs.com. Last updated on Jul 14, 2021.

 Tests to check for physical clues of endometriosis include:

 - Ultrasound.
 This test uses high-frequency sound waves to create images of the inside of your body.
 To capture the images, a device called a transducer is either pressed against your abdomen or inserted into your vagina (transvaginal ultrasound).
-Both types of ultrasound may be done to get the best view of your reproductive organs.
-Ultrasound imaging won't definitively tell your doctor whether you have endometriosis, but it can identify cysts associated with endometriosis (endometriomas).
+Both types of ultrasound may be done to get the best view of the reproductive organs.
+A standard ultrasound imaging test won't definitively tell your doctor whether you have endometriosis, but it can identify cysts associated with endometriosis (endometriomas).

 Laparoscopy.
-In some cases, your doctor may refer you to a surgeon for a procedure (laparoscopy) that allows the surgeon to view inside your abdomen.
+In some cases, your doctor may refer you to a surgeon for a procedure that allows the surgeon to view inside your abdomen (laparoscopy).
 While you're under general anesthesia, your surgeon makes a tiny incision near your navel and inserts a slender viewing instrument (laparoscope), looking for signs of endometrial tissue outside the uterus.

-A laparoscopy can provide information about the location, extent and size of the endometrial implants to help determine the best treatment options.
+A laparoscopy can provide information about the location, extent and size of the endometrial implants.
 Your surgeon may take a tissue sample (biopsy) for further testing.
-Often, with proper surgical planning, your surgeon can fully treat endometriosis during the laparoscopy so that you only need one surgery.
+Often, with proper surgical planning, your surgeon can fully treat endometriosis during the laparoscopy so that you need only one surgery.

 During a transvaginal ultrasound, your doctor or a medical technician inserts a wandlike device (transducer) into your vagina while you are positioned on an exam table.
 The transducer emits sound waves that generate images of your uterus, ovaries and fallopian tubes.